msmith150/Water-Conflict-Analysis/README.md

     * Freshwater Per Capita

 ### Question 1 Analysis: Does water scarcity correlate with frequency and intensity of armed conflicts?
 (Matthew Smith)
+After cleaning the data, we plotted total militarized events by year vs. water stress level (overall percentage) from 1980 to 2015.
+Upon first glance, the plot appears to show a correlation between the two.
+Statistical analysis resulted in a p-value of 0.0023 and a Pearson's r value of 0.51, indicating a moderate positive linear correlation and strong evidence against the null hypothesis.
+Similar analysis was conducted with data at the country level; however, the resulting p-value was 0.0050 and r value was 0.47.

 ### Question 2 Analysis: What are the geographical patterns of conflict relative to water scarcity?
 (Jason Britton)
 In terms of the geographical patterns involved relative to water scarcity and conflict, we were able to show that water scarcity and conflict do overlap in the equaltorial region around the Middle East and Northern Africa.
 In an effort to bin one of the categories for an ANOVA test, we found water scarcity is divided into five categories.